-In the previous 12 months there had been some recorded incidents.
 Staff told us that any safety incidents would be investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again.

 The provider had a system for receiving and acting on safety alerts.
 Staff learned from external safety events as well as patient and medicine safety alerts.
 We saw they were shared with the team and acted upon if required.

 The practice reviewed regular Coronavirus (COVID-19) advisory information and alerts.
 Information was provided to staff and displayed for patients to enable staff to act on any suspected cases.
 Patients and visitors were requested to carry out hand hygiene and wear a mask on entering the premises.
-Information for patients relating to COVID-19 was available via SMS text links and on the practice website.
-This included information about cleaning and safety regimes.
+Information for patients relating to COVID-19 was available on the practice website.